MichaelsPlayground/BleServerBlessedOriginal/readme.md

 ```
 This error is filed as a Timber issue and may get corrected in a newer version.
 The good news is - you
 can build your app regardless of this error and you still see the logged messages in your LogCat.

+**Important notice when working with a emulated device running on a Smartphone (e.g. the BleServerBlessedOriginal):
+For security reasons the address the server can get connected is changing very so when using a client app
+like the nRF Connect-app it is often neccessary to run a scan AND choose the newest entry (mostly the most
+bottom down one).**

 Some technical details on this app:
 ```plaintext